Platform

 Hyperion data analysis screenshots

-This software package is used for in-depth analysis of the raw detector data and allows to do the full processing from raw sensor data to singles and coincidences.
+Our software package enables you to analyze in-depth raw detector data and to perform the full processing from raw sensor data to singles and coincidences.
 At each processing step, data can be visualized in a variety of ways.
 Calibration values needed to correct raw sensor data, detectors and the full PET system can be generated and applied.
 Data integrity of the PET system can be checked and investigated for influences of a simultaneously operated MRI scanner.
-The latter can be done with a high temporal resolution that allows to investigate the PET data during the various stages of an MRI sequence.
-For example, the exact moment of when the gradient or RF system are switching their fields.
+The latter can be done with a high temporal resolution that allows for instance to investigate the PET data during the various stages of an MRI sequence, looking for the exact moment when the gradient or RF system are switching their fields.
 The software is aimed at flexibility to allow for easy implementation of new processing algorithms.
-The computed calibration values are exported to the data acquisition and processing (DAPS) software with which the efficient on-line processing is performed.
+It is also used to compute calibration values which are exported to the Data Acquisition and Processing Server (DAPS) to apply them in the efficient on-line processing at scan time.